Psyden57/BB-PlayBook-gcc-9.3.0/README.md

 # GCC 9.3.0 Toolchain for BlackBerry Playbook (QNX 6.5.0)

-This repository contains the build scripts and pre-compiled binaries for a fully cross-compiled GCC 9.3.0 toolchain tailored specifically for the BlackBerry Playbook's OMAP 4430 architecture (ARM Cortex-A9, NEON VFPv3 FPU) running QNX 6.5.0.
+This repository contains the build scripts and pre-compiled binaries for a fully cross-compiled GCC 9.3.0 toolchain tailored specifically for the BlackBerry Playbook.

-This toolchain brings modern C++11/C++14/C++17 features to the Playbook, overcoming the limitations of the ancient GCC 4.4 compiler originally shipped with the NDK.
+This toolchain brings modern C++11/C++14/C++17 features to the Playbook.

 ## Downloads
 You can download the pre-compiled toolchain and runtime libraries from the **[Releases](../../releases)** page.